symonkipkemei/Automating-Gopillar/ReadMe.md

  As a result , ARCHITECTURE WITHOUT ARCHITECTS is born.

+#THE STRUCTURE
+The database begins from page 18 onward ,the goal is to complete each one every single day

+211102-Folder 18

 ## Future updates

 1. A section of abstracted clients requirements will be desirable.-Look for keywords that are likely to capture the clients desired outcome.

+Note that capturing clients demands is quite subjective and cannot be used as a parameter for spatial analysis

+The following are possible parameters that need consideration

+1. Entry point
+ a - from living room
+   b -from hallway

+2. presence of balconies

 2. When you insert the project ID,it should tell you automatically if the project is in the database or not.